A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems

 \subsection{Global Sensitivity Coefficients}

-To better understand the relative impact of each input variable on the expected model observable $\bar{f}(\mathbf{x})$, we may be interested in calculating an overall numerical sensitivity coefficient for each input variable.
+To better understand the relative impact of each input variable on the expected model observable $\bar{f}(\mathbf{x})$, we calculate a numerical sensitivity coefficient for each input variable averaged across the set of sampled points in the parameter space.
 For this purpose, given the approximated gradient vector $\nabla \bar{f}(\mathbf{x})$ at $\mathbf{x} \in X'$, we extract the absolute value of each component:

-We define the sensitivity coefficient for the $j$th input variable $x_j$, $j \in \{1, \ldots, n\}$, as the average of these absolute values across all sampled points~\cite{rabitz1983sensitivity}:
+We then define the global\footnote{Global here refers to looking at input variables over their entire domain of definition and then aggregating the resulting information into single measures of parameter importance for the entire domain\cite{rabitz1983sensitivity}.} sensitivity coefficient for the $j$th input variable $x_j$, $j \in \{1, \ldots, n\}$, as the average of these absolute values across all sampled points~\cite{rabitz1983sensitivity}:

 where $M$ denotes the total number of sampled points.